-Cloud computing allows companies to store and manage data over cloud platforms, providing scalability in the delivery of applications and software as a service.
-Cloud computing also allows data transfer and storage through the internet or with a direct link that enables uninterrupted data transfer between devices, applications, and cloud.
+One component that helps in improving the success ratio of the Internet of Things is Cloud Computing.
+The Internet of Things & Cloud Computing are related as Cloud computing enables users to perform computing tasks using services provided over the Internet.
+These are true technologies that will provide immense benefits to users in the future.
+As mentioned above, Cloud computing allows companies to store and manage data over cloud platforms, providing scalability in delivering applications and software as a service.
+Also, Cloud computing allows data transfer and storage through the internet or with a direct link that enables uninterrupted data transfer between devices, applications, and the cloud.

-We know that the Internet of Things (sensors, machines, and devices) generate a huge amount of data per second.
-Cloud computing helps in the storage and analysis of this data so that enterprise can get the maximum benefit of an IoT infrastructure.
-IoT solution should connect and allow communication between things, people, and process, and cloud computing plays a very important role in this collaboration to create a high visibility.
+The Internet of Things (sensors, machines, and devices) generates a huge amount of data per second.
+Cloud computing helps in storing and analyzing this data to provide the maximum benefits of an IoT infrastructure.
+To create high visibility, IoT solutions should connect and allow communication between things, people, and processes, and cloud computing.

 How Cloud Services Benefit an IoT Ecosystem: